ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Attached JWS {#attached-jws}

 This method is indicated by `jws` in the
 `proof` field.
-A JWS {{RFC7515}} signature object is created as follows:
+A JWS {{RFC7515}} object is created as follows:

-The header of the JWS MUST contain the
-`kid` field of the key bound to this client instance for this request.
-The JWS header MUST contain an `alg` field appropriate for the key identified by `kid` and MUST NOT be `none`.
+The JOSE header MUST contain the `kid` parameter of the key bound to this client instance for this request.
+The `alg` parameter MUST be set to a value appropriate for the key identified by kid and MUST NOT be `none`.

-To protect the request, the JWS header MUST contain the following additional fields.
+To protect the request, the JWS header MUST contain the following additional parameters.

 htm (string)
 : The HTTP Method used to make this request, as an uppercase ASCII string.